 - Take special care in the way you convey information to a new, elderly or vulnerable client.
 Information should be clear, concise, well-structured and punctuated with concrete examples.
 Your client may prefer to receive documentation in paper format. - Make sure your client understands the concepts discussed.
 If there is any doubt as to their understanding, repeat your explanations in another way.
-The less comfortable a client is with financial concepts, the more important it is that the information conveyed is clear and understood by that client. - Update their profile more often.
+The less comfortable a client is with financial concepts, the more important it is that the information conveyed is clear and understood by that client. - Inform them about the assistance measure provided by the Curateur public. - Update their profile more often.
 It can change quickly (investment horizon, risk tolerance, capital protection, access to funds, etc.). - Send a report to your client, by mail or e-mail, outlining what was discussed at the meeting. - Do not hesitate to inform your client of the different types of fraud they could be a victim of.